 Paul C. Kang, M.D.

 Dr. Kang is a respected authority in the field of ophthalmology.
-He has authored numerous articles and presentations on corneal transplantation and refractive surgery which have been published in scientific journals.
-Dr. Kang serves as a scientific reviewer for the Journal of Cataract and Refractive Surgery.
+He has been published in scientific journals for his articles and presentations on topics such as corneal transplants and refractive eye surgery.
+Dr. Kang also acts as a scientific reviewer of other authors for the Journal of Cataract and Refractive Surgery.
 He was awarded the State Affairs Star Award by the American Board of Ophthalmology, and his clinical research has been recognized by the American Society of Cataract and Refractive Surgery.
 He has extensive experience in LASIK, PRK, INTACs, refractive lens implantation, cataract surgery, anterior segment reconstruction, and corneal transplantation including the Boston keratoprosthesis (artificial cornea).

-Dr. Kang graduated from Harvard University, cum laude.
-He received his medical degree at Indiana University, where he also served as a delegate to the American Medical Association.
-Dr. Kang finished his ophthalmology residency at the Duke University Eye Center, and completed a prestigious fellowship in cornea, external disease, and refractive surgery at the John Moran Eye Center at the University of Utah.
-He currently serves as an Assistant Clinical Professor at Department of Ophthalmology at Georgetown University and Washington Hospital Center.
+Dr. Kang completed his undergraduate education at Harvard University, graduating cum laude.
+He continued to Indiana University to earn his medical degree, and during this time, he was a delegate to the American Medical Association.
+For his residency in ophthalmology, Dr. Kang trained at Duke University Eye Center, after which he was accepted into an esteemed fellowship program at the John Moran Eye Center at the University of Utah.
+During his fellowship training, Dr. Kang focused on cornea, external disease, and refractive surgery.
+He currently serves as an Assistant Clinical Professor at the Department of Ophthalmology at Georgetown University and Washington Hospital Center.